Ryoji Fukunaga: Fukunaga vs. Nakagawa

 Fukunaga was booked to make his first title defense against the reigning Japanese super-flyweight champion Kenta Nakagawa on 14 December 2020, at the Korakuen Hall in Tokyo, Japan.
 Both of the titles, as well as the vacant OPBF super-flyweight title were on the line.
 Fukunaga was seen as the slight favorite, with Fukunaga's power being seen as the great advantage.
 Although both fighters were on equal terms during the first half of the bout, Nakagawa began to fatigue as the fight went on.
 Referee Yuji Fukuchi finally stopped the fight at the 2:24 minute mark of the tenth round, as the obviously gassed Nakagawa was unable to intelligently defend himself from the advancing Fukugawa.

 Fukunaga vs. Fujii

 Fukunaga was scheduled to make the second defense of his WBO Asia Pacific title and the first defense of his newly acquired Japanese title against fellow southpaw Takahiro Fujii on 21 June 2021, at the Korakuen Hall in Tokyo, Japan.
 Fujii was seen as a surprising and somewhat undeserving title challenger, and as such Fukunaga entered the fight as a favorite.
 Fukunaga beat the #8 ranked Japanese super-flyweight by an eight-round technical knockout.
-He badly knocked Fujii down at the 1:19 minute mark of the eight round, which left him unable to raise from the canvas.
+He badly knocked Fujii down at the 1:19 minute mark of the eight rounds, which left him unable to raise from the canvas.
 This victory earned him the "Fighting Spirit" award for the month of June by the East Japan Boxing Association.